CSX460/CSX460/README.md

 There is an google group for this class: ***CSX460***

-## Session by Session Summary
+## Class Syllabus

+Current Term: Spring 2016

+This provides a session by session overview of CS-X460 (Practical Machine Learning).

-1. Introduction to R, setting up the ML developers environment
+### 1. Introduction to R, setting up the ML developers environment
  a.
 Installing R/R Studio
  c.
 Using git/Github
  c.
 Installing packages from CRAN and Github